sunfounder/kepler-kit/docs/source/cproject/ar_led.rst

     digitalWrite(ledPin, HIGH);

-If the level signal is changed to LOW, the ledPin’s signal will be returned to 0 V to turn LED off.
+If the level signal is changed to LOW, the ledPin's signal will be returned to 0 V to turn LED off.

 .. code-block:: C